 In 1897 Hugh built Adela’s summer house which originally had a lavender garden behind it where we now have our Garden of Memories.

 The gardens are looked after by a dedicated team of volunteers who meet regularly.

-If you would like to help us either financially or as a gardener then please send us a message here.
+If you would like to help us either financially or as a gardener then please contact us.